pcubillos/mc3/docs/mctutorial.rst

 The ``grtest`` argument (optional, boolean, default=False) is a flag that indicates MC3 to run the Gelman-Rubin convergence test for the MCMC sample of fitting parameters.
-Values substantially larger than 1 indicate non-convergence.
+Values larger than 1.01 are indicative of non-convergence.
 See [GelmanRubin1992]_ for further information.

+..
 The ``grexit`` argument (optional, boolean, default=False) is a flag that allows the MCMC to stop if the Gelman-Rubin test returns values below 1.01 for all parameter, two consecutive times.

 .. code-block:: python

-   grtest  = True   # Calculate the GR convergence test grexit  = False  # Stop the MCMC after two successful GR
+   grtest  = True   # Calculate the GR convergence test
+..   grexit  = False  # Stop the MCMC after two successful GR

 .. note:: The Gelman-Rubin test is computed every 10% of the MCMC exploration.